With 25 years of experience assisting clients from many walks of life with alimony disputes in Florida,

 There are certain restrictions to the type of alimony you may be eligible for based on the length of your marriage.
 According to Florida Statute 61.08–

-Any time an individual is seeking a divorce with an award of spousal support , it is important that they have an attorney on their side to avoid potential complications in their case.
-Be sure to speak with a Florida attorney you are comfortable with and confident in and comfortable with.
+Any time an individual is seeking a divorce with an award of spousal support, it is crucial that they have an attorney on their side to avoid potential complications in their case.
+Be sure to speak with a Florida attorney you are comfortable with and confident in and c

 Florida Alimony attorney John Kovarik has more than 20 years of experience in these very types of disputes.
-He is able to discuss how your dispute will fair, factors for consideration and what to expect during the court hearing.
-Make an appointment through our website or give us a call today to discuss how we can assist you in an affordable manner.
+He can discuss how your dispute will fair, factors for consideration, and what to expect during the court hearing.
+Make an appointment through our website or give us a call today to discuss how we can affordably assist you.

 Copyright © 2020 Kovarik Law - All Rights Reserved.

 ***The hiring of an attorney is an important decision that should not be based solely upon advertisements.
 Before you decide, ask us to send you free written information about the attorneys in this law firm and their qualifications and experience. * The attorney responsible for the contents of this website is John Kovarik.